-When a person dies due to the negligence or misconduct of another, the surviving family members may be entitled to sue for wrongful death against those responsible for the decedent's death.
-The wrongful death lawyers at Alley, Clark & Greiwe have been consistently recognized for their expertise in litigating personal injury claims, and unfortunately many of the claims involve wrongful death.
-The types of wrongful death lawsuits litigated by our attorneys include motor vehicle accident fatalities, deaths from surgical errors and other types of medical malpractice, or deaths from unsafe prescription drugs or defective medical devices.
+When a person dies due to the negligence or misconduct of another, the surviving family members may be entitled to sue for damages against those responsible for the decedent's death.
+The attorneys at Alley, Clark & Greiwe in Tampa have been consistently recognized for their expertise in litigating personal injury claims, and unfortunately, many of the claims involve wrongful death.
+A Tampa wrongful death attorney from our firm can help with motor vehicle accident fatalities, deaths from surgical errors and other types of medical malpractice, or deaths from unsafe prescription drugs or defective medical devices.

 The purpose of a wrongful death lawsuit is to obviously compensate surviving family members who have lost financial and emotional support and services due to their loved one’s death.
 Determining the amount of damages involves many variables and generally requires expert testimony of economists.
 Compensation may include awards for loss of companionship and protection, loss of support and services, mental pain and suffering, loss of the decedent’s income and future wages, medical expenses, and funeral expenses.

 The Tampa wrongful death lawyers at Alley, Clark & Greiwe have over three decades of experience handling these complex personal injury lawsuits.
 Because these claims usually involve a considerable amount of damages, it is important to retain an attorney who has a track record of successfully litigating these types of lawsuits.

 Florida law strictly limits who can file a lawsuit under the Florida Wrongful Death Act.
 A wrongful death lawsuit is a type of civil claim that must be filed by the Personal Representative of the decedent’s estate.
 The Personal Representative is often a family member who was named in the Will, or can be an individual appointed by the court.